bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 It's a vast space of possibilities, and Beethoven's four note groupings are in there somewhere, but where?
 Where, for example, is E4, F4, G#4, A4?

-It might seem like a nonsense question, but it at least has a few answers.
+It might seem like a nonsense question, but at least it can be answered.
 One answer is this, we can think of each instrument as a dimension in space and plot E4, F4, G#4, A4 within it.
 Instead of the familiar three dimensions we think of moving about in day to day life, left-right, up-down and forward-backward, we have four dimensions: the **cello**, the **viola**, the **second violin** and the **first violin**.
-Because each instrument is constrained in the range of notes they can play we're really talking about some four dimensional shape.
+Because each instrument is constrained in the range of notes it can play we're really talking about some four dimensional shape.
 We can imagine plotting coordinates within this shape by measuring how far along each dimension a point extends.
 Starting at 0, being the lowest note that instrument can play, and counting each subsequent note, ending at the highest.

 So, where is E4, F4, G#4, A4 within that shape?
-It's at position the position: **Cello** = 28, **Viola** = 17, **Second Violin** = 13 and **First Violin** = 14.
+It's at the position: **Cello** = 28, **Viola** = 17, **Second Violin** = 13 and **First Violin** = 14.
 And where is that exactly?
 Well, I can't show you.
 Unlike the examples of coin tosses, dice rolls or DNA codons, I can't create a visualisation of this space of possibilities.
 I've never seen any four dimensional things, and I lack the imagination to even try to picture them.
 What I can do though is unfold the four dimensional space of possibilities into a different shape and show you that instead.

 To demonstrate, here's a two dimensional space of possibilities.
 Perhaps imagine it's a duet of tiny, five tone, glockenspiels.

 ![Colourful marbles arranged on a five by five grid.
 The columns and rows are numbered, zero to four.
 The first row is red, the second row is orange, the third row is yellow, the fourth row is green and the fifth row is blue.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5-space-1-small.webp)

-Because this shape doesn't go on forever (it's finite) and we're never going to break any marbles into pieces (they're discrete) two dimensions can be flattened into one by placing each row end to end.
+Because this shape doesn't go on forever (it's finite) and I'm not planning on breaking any marbles into pieces (they're discrete) two dimensions can be flattened into one by placing each row end to end.
 A rectangle can become a line.

 ![Colourful marbles, arranged on a mostly five by five grid.
 The first row is ten marbles wide, the second row is missing, it was moved from to the end of the first row.
 The columns are numbered, zero to nine.
 The rows are numbered zero to four.
 The first row is red and orange, the third row is yellow, the fourth row is green and the fifth row is blue.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5-space-2-small.webp)